stefanceriu/SCXcodeMiniMap/README.md

 ##Known issues
 - Line breaks don't match between the normal editor and the minimap
-- It doesn't update automatically on theme changes (switching between sources fixes it)

 ## License
 SCXcodeMiniMap is released under the GNU GENERAL PUBLIC LICENSE (see the LICENSE file)